oracle-devrel/devo-tron-metaverse-room/README.md

 cd /var/www/example.com/ && sudo rm index.html
 ```

-Clone the our metaverse room from Github (make sure to keep the "." as we want to have the content of the repo in our folder).
+Clone the our metaverse room from Github (make sure to keep the "." as we want to have the content of the repo in your Cloud compute folder).
 ```
 sudo git clone https://github.com/oracle-devrel/devo-tron-metaverse-room.git .
 ```